-1 Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare

-0 No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.
+- Yes, the medical school has a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare - No, the medical school does not have a specific faculty/staff member responsible for overseeing curricular integration of planetary health and sustainable healthcare.

-Score explanation: There is no specific faculty member to oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the curriculum.
-However, in general, the Ohio State University College of Medicine administration is interested in improving the inclusion of planetary health and sustainable health care in the curriculum.
-Additionally, there are efforts underway to financially support a portion of Dr. Claire Bollinger's time, a Health Science and Rehabilitation professor and PhD, to be dedicated to working on this.
-The Wexner Medical Center employs Lauren Koch as a Sustainability Project Manager of the hospital system, however, her role is not to oversee medical school curriculum development.
+A Health Science and Rehabilitation professor and PhD was recently appointed to the newly created position of Director of Health Professions Sustainability Education to oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the curriculum.
+In general, the Ohio State University College of Medicine administration is interested in improving the inclusion of planetary health and sustainable health care in the curriculum.
+The Wexner Medical Center employs a Sustainability Project Manager of the hospital system however their role is not to oversee medical school curriculum development.
 The greater OSU administration has a Presidents and Provosts Council for Sustainability, but the medical school does not directly employ the members.